Link to PDF

 Matches not played after being rescheduled will be considered a

-team will pay the fee set by the S.O.D.A.
-Board of Directors for the half
+Each team will pay the fee set by the S.O.D.A.
+Board of Directors for the

-dues owed are not received within seven (7) days of the due date, the
+If the dues owed are not received within seven (7) days of the due date,

-paid by check or money order must have the team name and number listed on
+Dues paid by check or money order must have the team name and number

-payment of regularly scheduled dues can be reason for expulsion of a team
+Late payment of regularly scheduled dues can be reason for expulsion of a

 standings unless he/she is paid in full.